Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021/Day-3/02-annotation-&-visulaization.md

 We can see that **significantly DE genes are detected across the full range of expression values** (x-axis), which is a good sign that our differential expression modeling has worked well.
 We can also see that we have a handful of genes with larger expression values (&gt; LFC 2) which potentially represent the most important individual genes, while the majority of our DEGs have a LFC &lt; 1.5 (ish).

 Comparing to the raw LFCs, we can also see that the **majority of genes with lower expression values have have their LFCs shrunk toward zero**.
-This is important as genes with low counts may simply end up with a large LFC since this is easy to do at small count values, but these are unlikely to be accurate fold-changes, so we don’t want to prioritize their importance by giving them a large LFC.
+This is important as genes with low counts may end up with a large LFC since this is easy to do at small count values, but these are unlikely to be accurate fold-changes, so we don’t want to prioritize their importance by giving them a large LFC.

 It’s always good to look at the shrunken estimates, to confirm that you don’t have a lot of DEGs at very small count values.
 If you do, you may want to look at the expression levels for those genes to investigate these findings in more detail.